-Prior to construction (any ground-disturbing activity), construction contractor personnel who work on-site will attend a WEAP training session provided by the contractor.
-The WEAP will include cultural resources awareness training performed by the contractor's archaeologist or architectural historian who meets the SOI's Professional Qualification Standards provided in 36 C.F.R.
+Prior to construction (any ground-disturbing activity) construction contractor personnel who work on site would attend a WEAP training session provided by the contractor.
+The WEAP would include cultural resources awareness training performed by the contractor's archaeologist who meets the SOI's Professional Qualification Standards provided in 36 C.F.R.
 Part 61.
-The contractor will develop instructional materials and a fact sheet for distribution to the construction crews, and submit the materials, as well as qualifications of the personnel providing the training, to the Authority for approval at least 15 days prior to being permitted on-site access.
-The training will address measures required to avoid or protect historic built resources, educate crews on artifacts and archaeological features they may encounter and the mandatory procedures to follow should potential cultural resources be exposed during construction.
-Translation services will be provided by the contractor for non-English-speaking participants.
-The training sessions will be given prior to the initiation of any ground-disturbing activities and repeated on an annual basis.
-Additionally, new construction crewmembers will attend an initial WEAP training session prior to working on-site.
+The contractor would develop instructional materials and a fact sheet for distribution to the construction crews, and submit the materials, as well as qualifications of the personnel providing the training, to the Authority for approval at least 15 days prior to being permitted on-site access.
+The training would address measures required to avoid or protect built historic resources, educate crews on artifacts and archaeological features they may encounter and the mandatory procedures to follow should potential cultural resources be exposed during construction.
+Translation services would be provided by the contractor for non-English speaking participants.
+The training sessions would be given prior to the initiation of any ground-disturbing activities and repeated on an annual basis.
+Additionally, new construction crewmembers would attend an initial WEAP training session prior to working on-site.

-On completion of the WEAP training, construction crews will sign a form stating that they attended the training, understood the information presented, and will comply with the WEAP requirements.
-The contractor's archaeologist or architectural historian will submit the signed WEAP training forms to the mitigation manager on a monthly basis.
-On an annual basis, the contractor will provide the Authority with a letter indicating that regular WEAP training has been implemented and will provide at least one PowerPoint annually of the WEAP training.
-On a monthly basis, the contractor's archaeologist or architectural historian will provide updates and synopsis of the training to workers during the daily safety ("tailgate") meeting.
-Construction crews will be informed during the WEAP training that, to the extent possible, travel within the marked project site will be restricted to established roadbeds.
+On completion of the WEAP training, construction crews would sign a form stating that they attended the training, understood the information presented, and would comply with the WEAP requirements.
+The contractor's archaeologist would submit the signed WEAP training forms to the mitigation manager on a monthly basis.
+On an annual basis, the contractor would provide the Authority with a letter indicating that regular WEAP training has been implemented and would provide at least one PowerPoint annually of the WEAP training.
+On a monthly basis, the contractor's archaeologist would provide updates and synopsis of the training to workers during the daily safety ("tailgate") meeting.
+Construction crews would be informed during the WEAP training that, to the extent possible, travel within the marked project site would be restricted to established roadbeds.